-At Feet By Pody, we try a range of chiropody treatments to resolve your toenail problems, but sometimes the only solution is toenail removal surgery with local anaesthetic.
+At Feet By Pody, we try a range of chiropody treatments to resolve your toenail problems, but sometimes the only solution is toenail removal surgery with local anesthetic.
 This procedure provides permanent relief, and our foot specialists manage the entire process in a hygienic medical environment.

 Why you might need Toenail Surgery